JrVerbiest/jrverbiest.github.io/README.md

 ### About

-I am an **engineer** with a demonstrated history of working in research and industry.
+*I am an **engineer** with a demonstrated history of working in research and industry.
 In recent years I made a **shift to data science and machine learning**.
-I am working part-time (fixed term contract) as a **Senior Researcher** at **Karel de Grote-Hogeschool** on a project focused on machine learning at the Edge, [ML@E2dge](https://MLatE2dge.github.io).
-Besides, I work part-time (replacement contract, fixed term) as a **Technical Developer** at the **research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences, Hasselt University**.
-My main tasks as a developer are technical & engineering support, data wrangling, pre-processing, and signal processing.
+I am working part-time (fixed term contract) as a **Senior Researcher at Karel de Grote-Hogeschool** on a project focused on machine learning at the Edge, [ML@E2dge](https://MLatE2dge.github.io).
+Besides, I work part-time (replacement contract, fixed term) as a **Technical Developer at the Research Group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences, Hasselt University**.
+My main tasks as a developer are: technical & engineering support, data wrangling, pre-processing, and signal processing.*

 Skills: Data Science · Signal Processing · Machine Learning · Neural Networks · Python (Programming Language) · Pandas (Software) · TensorFlow · Keras